 Instructors: Profs.
-Anderson and Fredeen and other faculty as needed
+Anderson and Fredeen

 The course is designed to provide an opportunity to study specific aspects of animal nutrition.
 Aspects could include study of a particular nutrient, a process in nutrition, a nutritional state, or nutrient metabolism of a specific species with focus on the research method.
-The student is advised to consult with their supervisor to determine the specific scope of the topic to be studied.
+Students are advised to consult with their supervisors to determine the specific scope of the topic to be studied.